Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 If you’re interested in doing some camping near Las Vegas, the Red Rock Campground’s beautiful location and nearby proximity to the Strip make it a perfect choice.

-The campground is located approximately 3 miles from the Red Rock Visitor Center & Scenic Drive.
-There are plenty of activities available from the campground such as hiking, climbing, horseback riding, and biking. (website)
+The campground is approximately 3 miles from the Red Rock Visitor Center & Scenic Drive.
+There are plenty of activities available from the campground, such as hiking, climbing, horseback riding, and biking. (website)

 Calico Basin

-The Red Rock Visitor Center and scenic drive are a fee pay area while the Calico Basin area is free.
+The Red Rock Visitor Center and scenic drive are fee-pay areas, while the Calico Basin area is free.

 If you choose to explore Calico Basin, here are some of the trails and points of interest you will find.